Ashu-Arudia/Quizz/README.md

-# 🎈 Xquiz-it - Digital Quiz Platform
+# 🎈 quizz-it - Digital Quiz Platform

-**Xquiz-it** is an interactive digital quiz platform that allows users to take quizzes with multiple question types, get instant feedback on answers, and track their progress throughout.
+**quiz-it** is an interactive digital quiz platform that allows users to take quizzes with multiple question types, get instant feedback on answers, and track their progress throughout.
 Xquiz-it aims to provide an engaging and educational experience for quiz takers.

 ## ⛓️‍💥Features